 “The older you grow, the lesser friends you have.
-No one wants to be around, when the going gets tough”, my father shared his observation from life.
-There is always this negative stigma attached to being alone that is drilled in your mind from childhood.
+No one wants to be around, when the going gets tough”, my father shared his observation on life.
+There is always this negative stigma attached to being alone that is drilled in your head from childhood.
 You are considered a loser, if you are picked last for the team.
 Nobody wants to go for lunch alone.
 You are taught from childhood, that there is something horribly wrong, if you are alone.
 It is worse, if you fail.
-No one wants to be left behind in the ‘rat race’, that we create in our minds.
+No one wants to be left behind in the ‘rat race’, that we attach so much importance to in our minds.

 As a grown up, I was thinking of the times when I was really alone and felt like a sack of shit.
 Did it actually seal my fate ?
 Did it really mean the end of the line?

 Times, that by social definition would classify as being miserably lonely and in despair.
-The loneliest I have ever been in life is after flunking my 12th board exams.
+The loneliest I have ever been in my life like literally alone is after I flunked my 12th board exams.
 I hated school and sucked at most of the subjects.
-That sealed the fate of my evenings and free time after school with extra tuition.
-It was a pretty mechanical, shitty lifestyle of getting up, going to school, getting back home and sleeping.
+I had zero human friends.
+There was a strange craze for joining the medical and engineering brigade.
+Like any other responsible Indian parents, my parents also tried the pressurize your kid till they wish they were never born thing.
+That sealed the fate of my evenings and free time with more tuition.
+It was a pretty mechanical and shitty lifestyle of getting up, going to school, getting back home and sleeping.
+If it weren’t for my dog, the only sane person around I would have gone nuts.
 Then I flunked.
 Everyone said, my life is ruined.
 For the first time in a long time, I was actually alone.

 Whatever few ties I had made to finish assignments and school work, got cut off.
 Classmates, acquaintances and neighborhood friends moved on to college while I had to repeat a year, alone on my own.
 Initially I was happy to be out of school.
 The more I telephoned and kept in touch with people, the more I realized how everyone moved on and I was the only one left behind, stuck in time like a fossil in amber.
-Apart from a few people I met at the 2 hour Wednesday tuition classes , I hardly met anyone.
+Apart from a few people I met at the 2 hour Wednesday tuition class , I hardly met anyone.
 Both my parents hated my guts for flunking.
+So they were always at work and I avoided them when they were home.
 The lesser I talked to them, the better I felt.
 No job, not an adult, no school means your weekends and weekdays pretty much look the same.
-Uneventful and boring as shit.
+Boring as shit!
 It was a pretty depressing picture of failure and loneliness.

 Technically, that time was the definition of utter loneliness, disappointment and despair.
 You are all alone at home for a fucking year.
 I want to scare everyone and say it was the worst phase of my life, I absolutely loathed it etc etc. But that wouldn’t be true.
-Because that year was also the year that I started taking better care of my pet dog, interacted more with old neighbors whom I did not know existed.
-I would not say it was like a major ground breaking achievement or something, but I did learn something valuable from my first-hand experience of hitting rock bottom alone.
+Because that year was also the year that I started taking better care of my dog, myself and interacted more with old neighbors whom I did not know existed.
+I would not say it was like a major ground breaking achievement or something, but I did learn something valuable from my first-hand experience of hitting rock bottom, all alone.
 I got a lot more done that year than any other year.
 It was not the best of times.
 But, it did bring out the best in me.
+You can be your most powerful self when you are alone.

 Initially it did suck.
 No lies.
 I would say the anxiety of being alone and not knowing what future lay ahead sucked more.
 When we overthink, we create mental obstacles where there are none.
-I did the same and got pretty depressed in a few weeks.
-It is the easiest thing in the world to do.
+I did the same and got pretty depressed pretty soon.
+Being depressed is the easiest thing in the world to do.
+Happiness is a lot of hard work.
 What really broke me down was the lack of will and hope towards the end of my chaotic, undisciplined life.
 I learnt 3 things about life:

 1) Being happy takes effort.

 By effort, I mean self-motivation, self-discipline and setting goals for yourself.
 Happiness is not free.
-Happiness is a result of success at achieving your goals, whatever they are, how ever small they are.
+It comes from a lot of work in knowing who you are, knowing what you want and getting those things that you truly want.
+Happiness is a result of success at achieving your dreams, whatever they are, how ever small or stupid they are.
 Sometimes, you need the mental discipline to control your thoughts from going negative and bonkers.
 You need to take control of your thoughts like a driver of a vehicle.
 Thinking positive does not come just like that.
 You kind of have to steer your thoughts towards it.
 Plan your day, set goals and get ’em done.
+You actually have to work for yourself to be happy.

 2) Being unhappy is fucking easy.

 Just do nothing.
 Your thoughts will race, negative emotions will pile up and you will go ‘cuckoo’ sad in no time.
 Till I flunked, I had this stupid idea that relaxing, means having lot of time for doing nothing.
 Actually, your mind is never fully empty.
-You never stop thinking.
-Even to picture a state of your mind being free of thoughts, it takes focus.
+Even when you think you are doing nothing, you are thinking.
+Even to picture a state of your mind blank, it takes focus.
+That’s work.
 That’s part of being human.
 When you give up and do nothing, you are letting your mind wander directionless.
 Most of the times, it wanders to depressive potholes of despair.
 Don’t do that yourself.
+Life has enough shit that you can’t control.
+Don’t make it worse by adding your own negative thoughts.
 I learnt it the hard way.

 3) Sometimes being alone is a good thing.

 It is better than being in the company of negative assholes.
-Most people are assholes.
+People are assholes.
 It is human nature to be an asshole.
-Some may argue any form of interaction is good.
+Some may argue any form of interaction with people is good.
 But I have observed that, the more you interact with really negative people, the more focus you are going to lose from things that really matter.
-I even think that some toxic people derive a sadistic pleasure in making others feel miserable.
+Some toxic people even derive a sadistic pleasure in making others feel miserable.
 Sooner or later, you, yourself will become an expert complainer and manufacturer of unhappiness.
-I have nothing against pessimists.
-It is just easy to handle any sort of criticism and crap if you are mentally strong and are in tune with yourself.
-But when you feel like shit and have hit rock bottom, the last thing you need is some idiot who bugs the hell out of you.
-If you are trying to make each day better or getting back on your feet from a major loss, avoid negative people like plague.
-I already knew I flunked; ‘boohoo I am losing my year’.
+I have nothing against pessimists and jerks.
+It is just easy to handle criticism and crap in life when you are mentally strong and in tune with yourself.
+When you already feel like shit and have hit rock bottom, you don’t need some idiot to bug you and make things worse.
+If you want to make each day better, get back on your feet from a major loss, AVOID negative people like plague.
+I already knew I flunked; ‘boohoo I am losing a year.
+I cant go to college, I am a loser bla bla’.
 I really did not need any more people telling me that my life was over, while I accepted my failure and tried to move on.
+But there, they were.
+Toxic people in my own family and friend circle who sapped the good out of good mornings.
 Trust me, you can’t change people.
 Most of them are assholes.
+Just fucking keep away.

 1) Start the day happily

 My dog really helped with this part.
 Humans are grumpy when they wake up.
-Animals act happy like it is their birthday every day.
+Avoid them.
+Animals are happy like it is their birthday every morning.
+They don’t think about the shit that happened yesterday.
+Somehow they are hopeful that today would be better than yesterday.
+Music helps too.
 Snippy was my alarm clock, my walking partner and my assistant in kitchen while I made our breakfast.
 It is nice to wake up to the sound of paws on your sheets and wet nose near your face.
 Snippy was happy every morning.
 That helped me get up and do something for us every morning.
-If you get the first half of the day right, you can get the rest of it right.
-Get out of bed, make yourself happy, get started with your plans and that good feeling will stay with you the entire day.
+If you get the first half of your day right, you can get the rest of it right.
+Get out of bed, make yourself happy, get started with your plans and that good feeling will stay with you, the entire day.
 You won’t feel like postponing stuff.
 Screw your morning and you will feel lousy pretty easily.

 2) Set goals

 This may be either really easy or really difficult at first.
 You see when I was hopeless, I found it hard to actually really believe that I could accomplish anything.
 My first attempts were either nothing or some sarcastic, unbelievable joke of a goal.
-To set your goals, just eliminate obstacles and imagine a perfect scenario in life.
+To set your goals, just eliminate obstacles and imagine a perfect scenario in life where everything is just the way you want it.
 Go to your happy place.
 Now, think of the things that would really make you happy.
 Those are the dreams you want to hold on to.
 Picture the obstacles that are stopping you.
-It’s ok if they are big and if there are many.
+It’s OK if they are big and if there are many.
 Think of logical ways to beat the obstacles.
 Mentally, get over them and picture the success.
 This really helps in starting out.
-No matter how big or small your goal is, truth is, if you really want something you can get.
-The first step to achieving them is knowing that you can do it.
+No matter how big or small your goal is, truth is, if you really want something you can get it.
+The first step to achieving something is to know that you can do it.
 The best part about doing something difficult?
-It stays with you like a vaccine shot for life, making you stronger.
+It stays with you like a vaccine shot for life, making you stronger with time.
 No matter how rough things get, you will find the power within you to do anything.

 3) Self Discipline

 This was horribly hard for me.
 I kept a journal.
 Some days were good.
-Other days, well were not so productive.
-You just have to learn more about yourself ( strengths and weaknesses) and keep trying.
-It’s ok to change your strategy.
+Other days were not so productive.
+You just have to learn about yourself ( strengths and weaknesses) and keep trying.
+It’s OK to change your strategy.
+Plans are made to be changed.
+Just put them in pencil.
 It does not matter how many times you fail, when you finally succeed, you will feel epic good.
 It gives a better high than weed.
-You don’t have to wake up hyper early at 4 am or adopt a military lifestyle.
+You don’t have to wake up hyper early at 4 am or adopt a military lifestyle like Steve Jobs.
 You don’t have to get it perfectly right.
-You don’t have to copy someone.
+You don’t have to be someone else.
 You just have to be honest to yourself and your plans.
 All it takes is some level of discipline in eating on time, sleeping on time and getting your shit together.
-Throw in rewards whenever, you get something done well.
-When you watch TV after a long time, it feels really nice versus watching again after the whole day of it.
-Being disciplined helps you enjoy life a lot more.
+Throw in rewards whenever, you get something done really well.
+Being disciplined with your own rules helps you enjoy life a lot more.
+It is like when you watch TV after a long time versus watching again after the whole day of it.

 4) Work Out